QTIJS/QTI.JS/README.md

 specific tests.
 All of these are in the *theme* subdirectories of the respective samples.

+In addition to the theme dealing with aesthetic issues such as fonts, colors, backgrounds, and layout, the delivery engine delegates to the theme such issues as getting items on- and off-screen in a linear test, or controlling the visibility of elements subject to the QTI showHide mechanism.
+The *minimal* theme is one which, as the name suggests, provides only this minimal CSS support to the delivery engine, generally leaving all aesthetic concerns to the browser defaults.
+The *minimal* theme is provided mainly as documentation, or as the starting point for custom themes, and is not used by any of the sample tests.

-In the future, I hope to provide more documentation on how to create a custom QTI.JS theme, and possibly will provide tools to enable someone who isn't an HTML/CSS developer to create a new theme by "tweaking" *basic* to change colors, fonts, and backgrounds, or add a logo.
+In the future, I hope to provide more documentation on how to create a custom QTI.JS theme, and possibly will provide tools to enable someone who isn't an HTML/CSS developer to create a new theme by "tweaking" *basic* or *minimal* to change colors, fonts, and backgrounds, or add a logo.

-Meanwhile, a person with some knowledge of CSS can probably figure out how, without too much effort, to tweak the *basic* or *qtijs* theme to make cosmetic changes, such as changing the logo or using different fonts and colors.
-Creating a limited theme, such as the themes for the *ccQTIpackage* or *newsquiz* samples, would be harder, but feasible.
+Meanwhile, a person with some knowledge of CSS can probably figure out how, without too much effort, to tweak the *minimal*, *basic* or *qtijs* themes to make cosmetic changes, such as changing the logo or using different fonts and colors.
+Creating a limited theme, such as the themes for the *ccQTIpackage* or *newsquiz* samples is also feasible.

 If you do have a different theme you wish to use, you can deploy it using any of the scenarios described above.
 Just copy the theme to